 Coursework must have been completed at an institution recognized by a U.S. regional accrediting body, such as the North Central Association of Colleges and Schools, which accredits KU.
 An international college or university must be officially recognized by its country’s Ministry of Education for students to receive transfer credit for coursework completed there.

 - KU’s International Transfer Coordinator will personally evaluate your post-secondary transcript issued outside of the United States.
-Do not pay for outside evaluation — KU's service is available at no cost, exclusively to admitted KU students.
+Do not pay for an outside evaluation — KU's evaluation service is available at no cost, exclusively to admitted KU students.

 - CredTran is an online listing of courses that KU has already evaluated.
 Keep in mind that CredTran is just a guide; as classes and curricula change, the evaluation might differ.
 Your school may not be in CredTran if it has not been previously evaluated.
 For more information on AS and A level subject credits, visit: Cambridge A-Level, Edexcel A-Level, and Oxford Cambridge RSA (OCR).

 - Depending on exam scores, coursework, and educational experiences, you may be able to receive college credit or placement in higher-level KU courses.
 The Credit and Exemption for High School Work page provides information on approved course credits and exemptions like Advanced Placement (AP) and International Baccalaureate (IB) credit.